Point-in-Time Count Scheduled for January 27

-TOPEKA, Kan. – In Shawnee County in January 2013, 439 people were counted as homeless, including 343 in emergency shelters, 73 in transitional housing, and 23 unsheltered.
-The data is staggering, and we need your help collecting it locally through the annual Topeka/Shawnee County Point-in-Time count.
+In Shawnee County in January 2014, 403 people were counted as homeless, including in emergency shelters, in transitional housing and those who were unsheltered.
+The data is staggering.

-This year, the count will take place between 6 a.m. and 8 p.m. on Wednesday, January 29th, and we need about 200 volunteers who will be trained the week before the count.
-The count is set by the Federal government, and is one of the requirements that enables the Topeka/Shawnee County Continuum of Care to receive more than $2 million from the U.S. Department of Housing and Urban Development for use on programs targeting homelessness.
+This year, the count will take place between 6 a.m. and 8 p.m. on Wednesday, Jan.
+27. The count is set by the Federal government, and is one of the requirements that enables the Topeka/Shawnee County Continuum of Care to receive about $2 million from the U.S. Department of Housing and Urban Development for use on programs targeting homelessness.

-Those in area shelters.
-Last year alone, the Topeka Rescue Mission sheltered more than 2,100 different people and provided nearly 548,000 meals.
+- Those in area shelters.
+In 2013 alone, the Topeka Rescue Mission sheltered more than 2,100 different people and provided nearly 548,000 meals.
 Shelters in Topeka exist to fill a gap in housing, and usually aren’t meant for long-term stays.
 The Point-in-Time count will gather numbers from Topeka shelters and agencies.